 The drinks festival is in the town hall, accessed from the market square.
 This established event is a huge attraction for the town, so if you are a foodie and fancy taking home some goodies with you, don’t miss out!
 Usually happens on the 3rd weekend of September annually.

 Alnmouth is just 4 miles south along the coast from Alnwick.
 At the end of June each year, there is a big arts festival spread throughout the whole of Alnmouth, lasting a couple of days over the weekend.
 There is an arts trail you can follow which takes you in and around the village through the little streets and up narrow alleyways, to find little stalls filled with local artwork.
 It is a huge hit with the locals and tourists every year and is definitely not one to be missed.
-Click HERE for the website.
+Click HERE to see their Facebook page for the latest updates.

 Alnwick Fireworks Display